Deeppatel13/Restaurant-Name-Generator-Using-Langchain/README.md

 * LLM API: Groq API (LLaMA model)

+**How to get GROQ API Key?**

+Visit "https://console.groq.com/playground" --> Login --> Go to "API Keys" option on the left --> Select "Create API Key" --> Give a key name --> Save the API Key somewhere (It won't be display again after this) --> Use this key in "secret_key.py" file.

 **How It Works** -

 * The user selects a nationality from the picker on the left side.